APSE will accept applications for the 2016-17 Diversity Fellowship Program from Aug. 1 to Aug. 31.

-Indicate your intention to apply as soon as possible to Selection Committee members Jorge Rojas of the Miami Herald (firstname.lastname@example.org), Larry Graham of the San Diego Union-Tribune (email@example.com) and Fellowship founder Michael Anastasi of the Los Angeles News Group firstname.lastname@example.org) and provide a cover letter, resume and essay of no more than 1,500 words that describes your vision for a sports department under your leadership.
+Indicate your intention to apply as soon as possible to Selection Committee members Jorge Rojas of the Miami Herald (email@example.com), Emily Horos of the Aberdeen American News (firstname.lastname@example.org) and Fellowship founder Michael Anastasi of The Tennessean email@example.com) and provide a cover letter, resume and essay of no more than 1,500 words that describes your vision for a sports department under your leadership.
 (With approval, the selection committee is open to considering other essay topics).

 E-mail your application packet by Aug.
-31 to Rojas, Graham and Anastasi at the addresses above.
+31 to Rojas, Horos and Anastasi at the addresses above.
 They also are your contacts for questions.

 The APSE Diversity Fellowship Program Course of Study consists of several components:

 * The Sports Management Program.
 Each Fellow is a student in this APSE program.
 The Fellow is paired with an experienced editor from a large news organization who serves as a mentor.
 Through the process, the Fellow learns such skills as how to critique and analyze a sports section, how to plan for and deploy resources to cover an important sports event in their community, how to be a member of the overall newsroom leadership team, how to plan for and execute high-quality summer sports coverage, how to plan for and execute football preview sections and coverage for various times of the year.
 (There is no travel for this component.)

 * Diversity Weekend.
 Each Fellow attends (at program expense) a three-day, long-weekend academic experience (tentatively planned for mid-November).
 The experience might include seminars in sports journalism law, business of sports media, digital sports journalism, managing and motivating a staff, the editor as entrepreneur, and the fundamentals of managing money and a budget.